The availability of features may depend on your plan type. Contact your Customer Success Manager if you have any questions.

 Important

-1. The Decide call is executed and the SDK begins its bucketing process.
+1. Your code calls Decide and the SDK begins evaluating.

-2. The SDK ensures that the flag rule is running.
+2. The SDK checks that the flag rule is running.
+If it is not, the SDK returns the default variation.